 When you host shadow interviews, you invite candidates to the office for the full day or a few hours to follow someone who has the role.
 It is typically the final interview and is only extended to one or two candidates.

 Shadow interviews are beneficial for the candidate and the hiring manager.
-The candidate learns more about the day-to-day responsibilities and company culture and the hiring manager can evaluate the person’s social skills and work ethic.
+With this creative recruitment strategy, the candidate learns more about the day-to-day responsibilities and company culture and the hiring manager can evaluate the person’s social skills and work ethic.
 Another benefit of this creative recruiting tactic is that it helps both parties make a more strategic decision about whether they want to move forward.

 7. Showcase Your Commitment to Diversity, Equity, and Inclusion (DEI)